build — Build Image from System Description

 data is stored to a temporary directory and cleaned up after the build.
 The KIWI

-log is shown as output of the build
+log is shown as output of the build command format for showing progress and

 diagnosing errors.